Guru Magazine: History and profile

 In September 2012, it was announced that Guru Magazine was awarded £12,000 for the funding of an interactive mobile application, allowing readers to access magazine content via Apple's Newsstand application and Google Play.
 The mobile app, offering an automatic free subscription facility, was released on 28 March 2013.
 Guru Magazine ceased publication in July 2018.

+Magazine Gurus

+Via print, and audio podcasts, Guru Magazine regularly showcased the work of several experts in various specialty areas; many of whom were then able to launch their own successful science-related communication, publishing, and education careers thereafter.